viraj-kumar/ProgrammingGenAI/book/intro.md

 (intro)=
 # Programming with Generative AI: Why?

-The [explosion of interest](https://trends.google.com/trends/explore?date=2022-01-01%202025-01-01&q=generative%20ai&hl=en-US) in Generative AI took place only after OpenAI's [release of ChatGPT](https://openai.com/index/chatgpt/) on November 30, 2022.
-Why?
-Because ChatGPT was the first tool that made it easy for _anyone_ to use this technology.
-In other words, ChatGPT democratized GenAI.
+A few days after the 30<sup>th</sup> of November 2022, intererst in Generative AI (GenAI) [exploded](https://trends.google.com/trends/explore?date=2022-01-01%202025-01-01&q=generative%20ai&hl=en-US).
+This technology was already sereval years old, so what happend on that day?
+[OpenAI released ChatGPT](https://openai.com/index/chatgpt/).
+This tool made it _easy for many people_ to use GenAI.
+In other words, **ChatGPT democratized GenAI**.
+My goal is to show you how tools like ChatGPT can **democratize programming**.